-Votes of Members and Authorisation of Representatives
+Votes of Voting members and Authorisation of Representatives

-- 3. Every member shall have one vote.
-The members of the Engineering Council are defined in the Charter as the Licensed Members.
-Professional Affiliates are not entitled to vote. - 4.
-The vote of a member may only be cast by its authorised representative present in person.
+- 3. The Charter Article 2 defines Licensees as Voting members of the Engineering Council. - 4.
+The Charter Article 2 defines Professional Affiliates as Non-Voting members. - 5.
+Every Voting member shall have one vote. - 6.
+The vote of a Voting member may only be cast by its authorised representative present in person.
 Subject to paragraphs 5 and 6, an authorisation or revocation shall be delivered by the member to the Engineering Council not less than 24 hours before the scheduled start of the meeting as provided under the Bye-Laws.
 An authorisation shall continue to be valid until revoked or replaced by the member.
-The Engineering Council shall not be required to consider whether the representative has been properly appointed by the member. - 5.
-In the absence of an express authorisation by a member, or if the authorised representative of a member is not present, the authorised representative of that member shall be deemed to be: - a.
-The President of that member Institution; or if he/she is not present - b.
-The Chairman of Trustees of that member Institution; or if he/she is not present - c.
-The Board member appointed by that Licensed Member, or a Board member representing Group B or C institutions who is registered through that Licensed Member; or if not applicable or if he/she is not present - d.
-The chief executive of that member Institution.
+The Engineering Council shall not be required to consider whether the representative has been properly appointed by the member. - 7.
+In the absence of an express authorisation by a Voting member, or if the authorised representative of a member is not present, the authorised representative of that member shall be deemed to be: - a.
+The President of that Voting member; or if they are not present; - b.
+The Chair of Trustees of that member Institution; or if they are not present; - c.
+The Board member appointed by that Licensee, or a Board member representing Group B or C institutions who is registered through that Licensee; or if not applicable or if they are not present; - d.
+The chief executive of that Voting member.

-For the avoidance of doubt, a Board member appointed by EngineeringUK who is also an individual member of a Licensed Member may vote on behalf of that Licensed Member only if authorised under clause 19.
+For the avoidance of doubt, a Board member appointed by EngineeringUK who is also an individual member of a Licensee may vote on behalf of that Licensee only if authorised by that Licensee.

-- 6. No person shall vote as the authorised representative of more than one member at a general meeting.
-In the event of any duplication of authorisation, whether under paragraph 4, paragraph 5 or both, the Licensed Member through which the person is registered shall take precedence. - 7.
-Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final. - 8.
-In the case of an equality of votes on an ordinary resolution, the person chairing the meeting shall have a casting vote in addition to any vote he/she may have as an authorised representative.
+- 8. No person shall vote as the authorised representative of more than one Voting member at a general meeting.
+In the event of any duplication of authorisation, whether under paragraph 4, paragraph 5 or both, the Licensee through which the person is registered shall take precedence. - 9.
+Any objection to the qualification of any voter must be raised at the meeting at which the vote is tendered and the decision of the person who is chairing the meeting shall be final. - 10.
+In the case of an equality of votes on an ordinary resolution, the person chairing the meeting shall have a casting vote in addition to any vote they may have as an authorised representative.